Alcoholism: Drinking to Despair

 Which Alcohol Treatments Are Most Effective?

 One of the most easily recognized 12-step groups is Alcoholics Anonymous (AA).
 Founded in 1935, AA’s principles of following the 12 steps to get and stay sober is still in use today.
-A few of these steps include turning one’s life over to a higher power and admitting how powerless the person becomes when drinking alcohol.
+A few of these steps include turning one’s life over to a higher power and admitting how powerless the person becomes when drinking.

 Behavioral therapies can help people recover from alcohol issues by helping them change the way they think.
 Negative thoughts that lead to destructive behaviors are dissected and reduced, which makes way for positive thoughts and healthier behaviors.

-Cognitive behavioral therapy (CBT) is one type of counseling widely used to treat alcohol addiction.
+Cognitive behavioral therapy (CBT) is one type of counseling widely used to treat addiction.
 CBT focuses on anticipating problems and developing effective coping strategies to deal with problems that do not involve alcohol.
 Counseling sessions may focus on positive and negative consequences of drinking, enhancing the ability to recognize cravings early, identifying and avoiding people and places that may be high risk for drinking, and developing coping skills for dealing with cravings.

 Medications that help people recover from alcohol dependence and addiction can be valuable recovery tools.
 Since neurotransmitter systems are involved in problem drinking, medications that affect different neurotransmitter systems have been shown to help people recover from AUD.